Equivariant Coarse (Co-)Homology Theories: Further examples

-In order to keep this example section concise, we refrain from validating \Cref{ass:Khomologydefinitions} in full generality and just assume that we only consider the non-empty class of cases, in which the statement is true.
-However, as localization algebras and $\EE$-theory are defined in a very similiar manner, it would be interesting to know if the assumption can be proven in full generality directly without taking the detour via Paschke duality.
+Another proof for the case $\Gamma=1$ and $D=\C$ can be found in \cite[Proposition~4.3]{QiaoRoe} and relies on Paschke duality.
+The author is indebted to a referee for pointing out a version of Paschke duality for the equivariant $\KK$-theory groups $\KK^\Gamma_*(\Cz(X),D)$ which allows to prove the theorem in full generality.
+Nevertheless, as localization algebras and $\EE$-theory are defined in a very similiar manner, it would be interesting to know if the theorem can be proven directly without taking the detour via Paschke duality.

+\begin{proof} It suffices to prove the theorem for separable $D$, because the general case follows by taking direct limits over all separable sub-\textCstar-algebras.
+In this case, we can make use of the Paschke duality for equivariant $\KK$-theory that was discussed in \cite[Appendix~B]{GueWillYu_DyncomplKtheory}.